NuSkooler/enigma-bbs/docs/filebase/first-file-area.md

 The above example defines an area called "Retro PC" which is referenced via the *area tag* of `retro_pc`.
 Two storage tags are used: `retro_pc_dos`, and `retro_pc_bbs`.
 These storage tags can be seen in the Storage Tags example above.

 ## Example Configuration
 This combines the two concepts described above.
 When viewing the file areas from ENiGMA½ a user will only see the "Retro PC" area, but the files in the area are stored in the two locations defined in the `storageTags` section.
 We also show a uploads area.
-Uploads are allowed do to the [ACS](acs.md) block.
+Uploads are allowed due to the [ACS](acs.md) block.
 See [Uploads](uploads.md) for more information.

 ```hjson
 fileBase: {